top of page

 Pain management

 Before treating the injury, Dr Ricardo may numb the tissue with a local anaesthetic such as lidocaine.
 This is usually done by injecting an anaesthetic near the base of the finger, called a "digital block".
 A digital block is done with a small amount of lidocaine placed on either side of the base of the finger where the main branch of the nerve is located.
 This provides anaesthesia (numbing) to the entire finger with a minimum amount of needle shots and pain.
-The patient may also be given pain medications by mouth or through an IV.
+The patient may also be given pain medication by mouth or by IV.

 Open wounds